tess1o/go-ecoflow-exporter/docs/redis.md

    If  `EXPORTER_TYPE=mqtt` is selected, then provide values for the following parameters:
     - `ECOFLOW_EMAIL` - your email address that you use to log in to the Ecoflow mobile app
     - `ECOFLOW_PASSWORD` - your ecoflow password
     - `ECOFLOW_DEVICES` - the list of devices serial numbers separated by comma.
-For instance: `SN1,SN2,SN3`
+For instance: `SN1,SN2,SN3`.
+Instead of `ECOFLOW_DEVICES` you can specify `ECOFLOW_DEVICES_PRETTY_NAMES` which will also work.
+You can specify both parameters if you wish.

 3. (OPTIONALLY) Update other variables if you need to:
     - `REDIS_URL` - Redis url.
 Default value: `localhost:6379`